pytorch/serve/SECURITY.md

 ## Reporting a Vulnerability

-If you find a serious vulnerability please report it toopensource@fb.com and torchserve@amazon.com
+If you find a serious vulnerability please report it to opensource@fb.com and torchserve@amazon.com